smed-kaizen/kaizen-design/README.md

 I always thought of planning my tasks as: "I have to plan at least this amount of tasks a day".
 My human nature would get the best of me and the plan was not entirely respected no matter how relaxed I made it.

-What if my thought process was not efficient? instead of thinking of the minimum that I have to do a day, what if I think of the maximum that I should do a day?
+Was my thought process efficient?
+Trying to set a minimum of tasks each day?
+That's when it struck me.
+What if I think of the maximum that I should do a day?
 What if I limit the amount of tasks that I have to do? would that make the process a bit easier?
 Will I focus more on the small amount of things that I had to do that day?
-This was the time when I first learned about this thing called Kaizen.
+With some research, I learned about this thing called Kaizen.
 It is a Japanese word that means: "Continuous small Improvement".
 In each day you would do a tasks -no matter how small- towards becoming better in whatever field you wanted to do.
-This inspired me a lot, and I wanted to implement this kaizen principle in my life in an enjoyable way.
+This inspired me a lot.
+I wanted to implement this kaizen principle in my life in an enjoyable way.

 This project is my personal approach and implementation to the kaizen principle in a fun way that motivates me and hopefully other people to feel accomplished and motivated to follow the things we want in our short life spans.